-The company has included an Adjusted EPS (earnings per share) financial measure herein that is not in accordance with GAAP.
-Management believes that this measure, when presented in conjunction with the corresponding GAAP measure, provides a comprehensive perspective to more accurately compare and analyze the company's core operating performance over time.
+The company has included a non-GAAP (Adjusted) EPS (earnings per share) measure herein that is not in accordance with GAAP (Generally Accepted Accounting Principles).
+Management believes this measure, when presented in conjunction with the corresponding GAAP measure, provides a comprehensive perspective to more accurately compare and analyze the company's core operating performance over time.
 Consequently, management uses this non-GAAP (Adjusted) financial measure as a consistent and uniform indicator of the company's core business operations from period to period, as well as for planning and decision-making purposes and in determination of incentive compensation.
 The non-GAAP (Adjusted) financial measure should be considered in addition to, but not as a substitute for, or superior to, the financial measure prepared in accordance with GAAP.
 All financial measures herein are in accordance with GAAP unless otherwise indicated.

-Amortization associated with identifiable intangibles: Since amortization varies based on the size and timing of acquisition activity, management believes this exclusion provides a more consistent and uniform indicator of performance from period to period.
+Amortization associated with identifiable intangibles

+Since amortization varies based on the size and timing of acquisition activity, management believes this exclusion provides a more consistent and uniform indicator of performance from period to period.

-Put/call valuation adjustments associated with company's non-consolidating minority interest investments: These amounts are the result of the fair value measurements associated with the company's Primary Care Organization strategic partnership and are unrelated to the company's core business operations.
+Put/call valuation adjustments associated with the company's non-consolidating minority interest investments

+These amounts are the result of fair value measurements associated with the company's Primary Care Organization strategic partnership and are unrelated to the company's core business operations.